 The Corporation has entered into executive employment agreements with each of the NEOs.
 These agreements provide for base salary, benefits, a discretionary annual bonus and grants of Options and 2010 RSUs.
-As a result of Mr. Buchanan's April 20, 2015 retirement as CEO, Mr. Buchanan's executive employment agreement terminated effective April 20, 2015 and is not described here.

 Pursuant to the current executive employment agreements that are in effect as of the date of this Circular, Athabasca may immediately terminate the employment of an NEO: